lakshm22/stock-analyzer/SECURITY.md

 ## 🛡 Reporting a Vulnerability

 We take security seriously.
-If you discover any security vulnerabilities in **MudraVridhiAI**, please follow the steps below:
+If you discover any security vulnerabilities in **stock-analyzer**, please follow the steps below:

 - **Do not** disclose it publicly.
 - Instead, please report it **privately** by sending an email to: `lakshitham022@gmail.com` *(replace with your email if needed)*.